 - Cut the top off to make the stem 6″ to 8″ long.
 You now have a cutting.

-- Stick the cutting into a pot filled with moist potting soil, covering the baby roots.
+- Immediately stick the cutting into a pot filled with moist potting soil, covering the baby roots.

-- Keep the soil moist until the cutting develops permanent roots.
+- Then keep the soil moist until the cutting develops permanent roots.

 - When the soil outside dries out enough for planting, transplant the cutting into a garden bed.